I shall not lie to you. I am a little biased when it comes to the beautiful city of Porto, my once adopted home city.

 The Majestic Cafe & Rua de Santa Catarina

 The cafe opened in 1921 under the name of Elite on Rua de Santa Catarina, the main pedestrian walkway in the city.
-You can’t miss it, not just because of the beautiful facade but due to the number of tourists that queue up to visit the cafe – don´t be put off.
+You can’t miss it, not just because of the beautiful facade, but due to the number of tourists that queue up to visit the cafe – don´t be put off.
 It is worth the time to visit to see the beautiful interior that takes you back to another time and place.

 Livraria Lello Bookstore

-Considered to be one of the most beautiful bookstores in the world, visitors come Libraria Lello in their droves – not just for the books but to view the stunning building.
+Considered to be one of the most beautiful bookstores in the world, visitors come to Libraria Lello in their droves – not just for the books but to view the stunning building.

 Designed in the neo-gothic style, the book store was purpose-built and opened in 1881 by the Lello brothers, Jose and Antonio.
-The store became a meeting place for intellectuals, book lovers and for social gatherings.
+The store became a meeting place for intellectuals, book lovers, and for social gatherings.
 Indeed, JK Rowling, the author of the Harry Potter series was once a resident of the city and used to visit the coffee store in the building on a regular basis.

 Jardim do Palácio de Cristal

-The gardens of the Crystal Palace in Porto were designed in 1860 to complement the Crystal Palace, an iron and glass structure imitated the famous London Crystal Palace.
+The gardens of the Crystal Palace in Porto were designed in 1860 to complement the Crystal Palace, an iron and glass structure which imitated the famous London Crystal Palace.
 Located on a hill above the Rio Douro, the gardens feature sports facilities, a modern multi-media library, auditorium, cafeteria, the Romantic Museum and tree-lined paths with views of the river.

 (c) Samantha Wilson 2019.
 All Rights Reserved.